JoeHEZHAO/expert_traj/README.md

 python test_sdd.py
 ```

-You can run the command for SDD:
+You can run the command for ETH/UCY:

 ```bash
 python test_ethucy.py
 ```

-To switch subsets among the ETH/UCY, change the "dataset_name" in test_ethucy.py file
+To switch subsets among the ETH/UCY, change the "dataset_name" in test_ethucy.py file, like 'eth/zara1/zara2/hotel/univ'

 ## Citation